usnistgov/ndn-dpdk/app/tgconsumer/README.md

 ## Relative Sequence Number

 Normally, each traffic pattern in the consumer has an independent sequence number that is incremented by one every time the pattern is selected.
-If the `seqNumOffset` option is specified to a non-zero value, the traffic pattern would instead use a relative sequence number.
+If the `seqNumOffset` option is set to a non-zero value, the traffic pattern would instead use a relative sequence number.

 Suppose the `seqNumOffset` option is specified on traffic pattern *i*, every time pattern *i* is selected: